mit-ll-responsible-ai/hydra-zen/CONTRIBUTING.md

 ## Configuring Your IDE

 hydra-zen utilizes pyright to validate its interfaces.
 Thus it is recommended that developers use [an IDE with pyright language server](https://github.com/microsoft/pyright#installation).

 VSCode's Pylance extension is built off of pyright, and thus is recommended.
 If you use VSCode with the Pylance, then make sure that `Type Checking Mode` is set to `basic` for your hydra-zen workspace.
-Your IDE will then mark any problematic code.Other IDEs can leverage the pyright language server to a similar effect.
+Your IDE will then mark any problematic code.

 ## Adding New Features to the Public API